eBork1/Projects-Exercises/docs/projects/react-restaurant.md

 #### Stretch Goals

 - Create an MVP assigning points to user stories using the fibonacci method
-- Embed a Google Map showing the location of the restaurant.
+- Use NPM to embed a Google Map component showing the location of the restaurant.
-- Include a different menu for each day of the week that the restaurant is open.
+- Include a different 'specials' menu for each day of the week that the restaurant is open and show that menu based on the current day (should prove to work throughout the week) as well as what was on the specials menu yesterday/ what will be on the specials menu tomorrow
-- Each time you access the API, you get a different menu.
-Save the results in local storage so that every time your website is accessed, the user gets the same menu.
-(Different users will see different menus; that's okay)
-- Make each menu type (appetizers, main course, etc ) be the correct foods instead of random
+- Make each menu type (appetizers, main course, etc ) be the correct foods instead of random using filtering and natural language parsing
 - Parse the results of the API call to show a list of sides available for substitution (either in addition to or instead of listing sides with each entree).
-- Implement DoorDash style online ordering
+- Implement DoorDash style online ordering with parent-child component state management and a 'shopping cart' to save data for purchase
+- Use Redux state

 #### Recommended NPM Installs